 These mummy haystacks are so cute and an easy no bake dessert to make!
 The perfect peanut butter Halloween treat that your kids can help you make too.

-No bake treats are the best because they’re quick to throw together and the kids can help out too.
+No bake desserts are the best because they’re quick to throw together and the kids can help out too.
 This is a pretty inexpensive snack to make too since you only need a few ingredients and most you probably already have at home.